 Winchester on the Rocks—Winchester

-If you’re a fan of fine dining in the Commonwealth, you’ve probably attended a special Virginia Restaurant Week, but if you’re looking to try something new in 2019, make reservations at a participating restaurant for Winchester on the Rocks.
+If you’re a fan of fine dining in the Commonwealth, you’ve probably attended a special Virginia Restaurant Week, but if you’re looking to try some extra special Virginia cocktails in 2020, make reservations at a participating restaurant for Winchester on the Rocks.
 Rather than focus on food, this week-long event puts the spotlight on incredible cocktails.
 Participating restaurants in Winchester will offer special signature cocktails at $7 each or $5 mocktails for the teetotalers, showing off their bartending skills with a mix of traditional cocktails and experimental libations.
 Sample a few different options and then vote for your favorite specialty drink; judges will designate the winning restaurants with “People’s Choice” and “Judge’s Choice” awards after the seven-day showdown.

 Winter Ice Fest & Mega Block Ice Carving Competition—Leesburg